-Misconduct For Which Suspensions May Be Imposed:
+Misconduct for Which Suspensions May Be Imposed:

 - 18. Tobacco: The possession, use, transmission, or concealment of tobacco products or paraphernalia in a school building, on or near a school campus, or at any sanctioned school activities on or off the school campus is prohibited. - 19.
 Gambling: Students shall not participate in games of chance for stakes, bookmaking, wagering, or any other form of gambling. - 20.
 Honor violations: Students shall not be involved in activities including but not limited to: cheating, plagiarism, improper collusion, misuse of privileges, forgery or falsification of information.
 (Teachers in the high school make use of Turnitin.com, a web-based originality checking and plagiarism prevention service used throughout high schools, colleges, and universities worldwide.
 Through electronic submission of written assignments, this tool helps identify plagiarized text, and allows for quick feedback and teacher intervention for students). - 21.
 Injurious behavior: Students will not act in a manner that injures or potentially injures another person, such as, but not limited to, throwing objects, propelling objects, pranks, etc. - 22.
 Violating acceptable use policy: Students shall not use school-owned computers in a manner that violates the school's Acceptable Use Policy. - 23.
-Trespassing: Student shall not enter upon school grounds or premises of a school building to which the student is not assigned, except with the expressed permission of the school principal of that building.
+Trespassing: Students shall not enter upon school grounds or premises of a school building to which the student is not assigned, except with the expressed permission of the school principal of that building.
 Students may attend or participate in an Avon Lake City Schools sponsored event.
 Students are not permitted to enter upon the grounds or premises of any Board of Education facility when the student has been placed on suspension, expulsion, or removal without the express permission of the building principal.
 Students are not permitted in the school building at such times as the building is closed. - 24.
 Disobedience to administrative directive: A student may not outwardly defy a directive from an administrator, such as refusing to leave any area of the building or grounds when directed to, refusal to leave school building or grounds after an emergency removal, or refusal to return to in school discipline to fulfill his/her assignment. - 25.
 Misuse of facilities and equipment: Students shall not use school facilities and/or equipment for uses other than those which were intended.
-Restitution of costs for repair or replacement will be part of the disciplinary action - 26.
-Commission of any of the acts of misconduct specified in Section III of this policy, dealing with grounds for expulsion. - 27.
-Failure to complete minor disciplinary sanction: A student who fails to complete an assigned minor disciplinary sanction, such as Saturday School, ISACP will be subject to suspension. - 28.
+Restitution of costs for repair or replacement will be part of the disciplinary action.

+- 26. Failure to complete minor disciplinary sanction: A student who fails to complete an assigned minor disciplinary sanction, such as Saturday School, ISACP will be subject to suspension. - 27.
 Repeated minor violations: Two or more minor violations (as specified in Section I of this Code of Conduct) from the same or different categories or a single course of conduct consisting of two or more minor violations may result in an out-of-school suspension.
-Some minor violations will result in an out-of-school suspension upon the first repetition, while others will result in an out-of-school suspension after several repetitions.
+Some minor violations will result in an out-of-school suspension upon the first repetition, while others will result in an out-of-school suspension after several repetitions. - 28.
+Abusive, harassing, and/or disrespectful behavior: Students shall not engage in any obscene, abusive, profane, degrading gestures or expression, or disrespectful actions of harassment of any kind (including but not limited to sexual, race, gender, sexual orientation, dating violence, ethnicity, nationality, language, age, religion, physical appearance, physical or mental capacity) to any individual or group.
+This includes possession, publication or distribution of materials (including electronic) meeting this description.